autonomys/subspace/crates/subspace-farmer/docs/plotting.md

 TODO: Creation of global object mapping should be created once for all replicas and shared between them.

-## Pieces encoding and plot writing
+## Encoding pieces and writing to plot

-After receiving block archiving each segment has several raw pieces.
+After receiving block, archiving each segment has several raw pieces.
 Each of those needs to be encoded using time asymmetric permutation `subspace_solving::SubspaceCodec` (wrapper around `sloth256_189`).

-After that pieces are written to the `Plot` by their indexes.
+Then, pieces are written to the `Plot` by their indexes.

 ## Updating commitments

-Right after writing is done `Plot` returns `WriteResult` which is needed to update the `Commitments` for the consensus puzzle solving.
+When writing to plot is done, `Plot` returns `WriteResult` which is needed to update the `Commitments` for the consensus puzzle solving.
 We will just iterate over evicted pieces and remove them.
 After that we just add new pieces written to the plot.